urbancamo/urbancamo.github.io/adif-transformer.md

 This works really well for Fast Log Entry, where only the SOTA reference, WWFF reference or 6 character Maidenhead locator can be specified for the contacted station.

-### Activities
+## Activities

 The ADIF Transformer knows about _activities_.
-The term _Activity_ is used to describe a special activity that you or the the contacted station are participating in.
+The term _Activity_ is used to describe a special activity that you or the contacted station are participating in.
 For example: Summits on the Air or Parks on the Air.
 For each activity the ADIF Transformer loads the database of activity references.
 The totals are currently:

 - 28,229 Parks on the Air
 - 330 Wainwrights on the Air